 You can also specify a cell that contains the criteria value.
 In the following example, you have a value in cell B1 that you want to use as criteria and then refer to the cell in the function.

 Now if you see, we have the formula in cell B4.
-Now in this formula, we have referred to the range A1:A101.
+In this formula, we have referred to the range A1:A101.

 And in the second argument, where we need to specify the criteria, we have entered the greater than and equal to the operator using double quotation marks.